ucsb-cs8/m19-wang/_lectures/lect05.md

 print("out of for loop")
 print("continuing execution")

-# Another example by manually updating a variable in the loop
+# Example of defining function and iterating through a list
 def hasOddNumber(list):
     ''' Returns True if the list has an odd number.
         Returns False otherwise.'''